QuantEcon/lecture-python-intro/lectures/inequality.md

     \approx \frac{\sum_{j\geq i} w_j}{ \sum_{j \leq n} w_j}, \quad i = \lfloor n (1-p)\rfloor
 $$(topshares)

-Here $\lfloor \cdot \rfloor$ is the floor function, which rounds any real number inside the square bracket down to the integer less than or equal to that number.
+Here $\lfloor \cdot \rfloor$ is the floor function, which rounds any number down to the integer less than or equal to that number.

 +++